The Center for Adolescent Literacies

 What we are doing…

-During the Fall 2025, the Center is conducting an adolescent literacy needs assessment.
+During the Fall 2025, the Center is conducting an Adolescent Literacy Needs Assessment.
 The purpose of this research to learn from schools and organizations serving youth from 4th grade through early adulthood (grades 4-12+) what strengths and challenges they face with literacy and literacy-related learning.
 We hope to learn about the strengths and challenges organizations encounter related to their work with adolescents literacy and literacy-related learning and from this to develop ways to support schools and community organizations serving adolescents.